Multi-Terrain Pattern

-The Multi-Terrain Pattern (MTP) is the standard camouflage pattern of the British Armed Forces.
-It is a modified version of Crye’s Multicam pattern using the same colour palette but with shapes that resemble the UK’s previous DPM pattern.
+Multi-Terrain Pattern (MTP) is the standard camouflage pattern of the British Armed Forces.
+It is a modified version of Crye's Multicam pattern using the same colour palette but with shapes that resemble the UK's previous DPM pattern.

 As part of the British Ministry of Defence's (MOD) Personal Equipment and Common Operational Clothing (PECOC) programme, three new camouflage patterns were considered for issue to British forces.
 These were a revised temperate Disruptive Pattern Material (DPM) using lighter colours, a new three-colour desert pattern with enhanced utility for night-time operations, and a hybrid four colour scheme using two colours from each of the previous patterns for use on webbing in all terrains.

 History

 Following an Urgent Operational Requirement for a camouflage uniform for the Afghan theatre of operations, and the success of a commercially available pattern (Crye's MultiCam) when tested in trials, a decision was made to use MultiCam as the basis of a new Multi-Terrain Pattern for British armed forces, replacing the previous temperate DPM uniforms.
 Desert DPM uniforms were to be retained but later entirely replaced alongside Woodland DPM.

-The United Kingdom's Ministry of Defence announced that HM Forces would be issued with the new British Army uniform for operations in Afghanistan with personnel serving under the 4th Mechanised Brigade; initially issued to personnel deployed on Operation Herrick from March 2010, then issued more widely to HM Forces from 2011 onward replacing all DPM including Woodland and Desert variants of the Combat Soldier 95 uniform by 2013 along with the introduction of the new Personal Clothing System.
+In 2009, the United Kingdom's Ministry of Defence announced that HM Forces would be issued with the new British Army uniform for operations in Afghanistan with personnel serving under the 4th Mechanised Brigade.
+It was initially issued to personnel deployed on Operation Herrick from March 2010, then issued more widely to HM Forces from 2011 onwards.
+By 2013, it replaced all DPM camouflage, including Woodland and Desert variants of the Combat Soldier 95 uniform, along with the introduction of the new Personal Clothing System.